Late Breaking Abstract Submissions is now open: https://augs.confex.com/augs/2018/lateabstracts/cfp.cgi.

 - Carefully check the proof of your abstract.
 Make sure all special characters and formatting are displaying properly in your proof.

-- If you find errors, return to the appropriate page by clicking on the page name in the left-hand menu to make your corrections.
+- If you find errors, return to the appropriate step by clicking on the step name in the left-hand menu to make your corrections.